CtrlK

 Actionability

 No concrete code, commands, or executable examples.
-The 'Examples' section describes what the skill will do abstractly rather than showing actual plugin invocation syntax, command-line usage, or output formats.
+The 'Examples' section describes what the skill will do abstractly rather than showing actual plugin invocation syntax, command-line usage, or expected output formats.

 1 / 3